MicrosoftDocs/defender-docs/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

   curl -o /tmp/eicar_com.zip https://secure.eicar.org/eicar_com.zip
   curl -o /tmp/eicarcom2.zip https://secure.eicar.org/eicarcom2.zip
   ```

    > [!NOTE]
    > If the detections do not show up, it could be that you have set "allowedThreats" to allow in preferences via Ansible or Puppet.

-- Endpoint detection and response (EDR) detections:
-  For more information, see [Experience Microsoft Defender for Endpoint through simulated attacks](attack-simulations.md).
+- Endpoint detection and response (EDR) detections, see [Experience Microsoft Defender for Endpoint through simulated attacks](attack-simulations.md).
 If the detection doesn't show up, then it could be that we're missing event or alerts in portal.
 For more information, see [Troubleshoot missing events or alerts issues for Microsoft Defender for Endpoint on Linux](linux-support-events.md).

 - For more information about unified submissions in Microsoft Defender XDR and the ability to submit **False Positives** and **False Negatives** through the portal, see [Unified submissions in Microsoft Defender XDR now Generally Available! - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/unified-submissions-in-microsoft-365-defender-now-generally/ba-p/3270770).

 ## 20. Troubleshoot missing events or alerts issues for Microsoft Defender for Endpoint on Linux